- CSA National B License (2017)

 - Making Ethical Decisions, Respect in Soccer, Learn to Train, Soccer for Life Certification

-Jackson completed her fourth season in the midfield with the University of Saskatchewan Huskies in 2018.
-As captain with the Huskie squad, Jackson helped the program claim a Canada West bronze medal in the 2016 season and earn its first ever appearance at USport Nationals.
-Off the field, Jackson has been named to the USPORTS Academic All-Canadian and Huskie All-Academic team all 4 years of her career.
-Playing soccer at the University level pushes her to be a better person everyday, whether it be on the field, in the classroom, or in the community.
+Jackson completed five seasons in the midfield with the University of Saskatchewan Huskies and cemented her legacy as a respected captain with the squad.
+During her career, Jackson helped the program claim a Canada West bronze medal and earn its first ever appearance at USport Nationals in 2016.
+Off the field, Jackson was named to the USPORTS Academic All-Canadian and Huskie All-Academic team all 5 years of her career.

 Joining the Huskies in 2016, Maya made an immediate impact as a rookie winger and helped the team to a Canada West bronze medal and a sixth place finish at Nationals.
-Over the past two seasons, Maya has continued to contribute offensively scoring 4 goals and adding 2 assists in her second and third year with the Huskies.
+Over the course of her career, Maya has continued to be a quiet leader and steady cornerstone for the Huskies on both sides of the ball.
+In 2019, Maya had a breakout season scoring 9 goals and 11 points.
+She is excited to build off that success in her final season with the Huskies this year.

 - Making Ethical Decisions – Multi-sport